andreipfeiffer/css-in-js/README.md

 - 🟠 no utilities
 - 🟠 bundles nested styles even if they are not used in component (however, if you don't use a StyledComponent, it won't be bundled, as it is not referenced)
 - ✅ full CSS support apparently
-- ✅ pretty good TS support, except when using Object Styles, which is a newer approach apparently
+- ✅ pretty good TS support (via `@types`), except when using Object Styles, which is a newer approach apparently
 - ✅ provides nesting selectors
 - ✅ out-of-the-box theming support